Data Quality Metric Library

 Specific comments on the metric

 The limit has been set around practical lengths for managing and maintaining the pavement and surfacing assets.
-Exceptions to this are allowed for within the grade ranges.
+The grade ranges were chosen by the project team to allow for potential exceptions.

 Changes for 2021/22